Digitalroot-Valheim/Digitalroot.ModUploader/docs/README.md

 ##### Q4: Where do I get my Nexus Mods' Session Cookies?
 > From your browser.
 This [site](https://www.cookieyes.com/how-to-check-cookies-on-your-website-manually/) covers how to do it in most browers.
-> The cookie you are looking for is called `sid_develop`.
-It starts with `%7B%22mechanism`.
-This is the html encoded value for `{"mechanism`.
+> The cookie you are looking for is called `nexusmods_session`.
+It is a hex value that looks like `6c1ae4818867700000XX804f1f55ae72`.
-> If your browser displays a cookie value starting with `{"mechanism` then you will need to html encode the value before using this tool.

 <br />